top of page

 That’s when people start to care.

 You’re not just building followers—you’re building connection.
-And those connections turn into your ride-or-die supporters.
+Those connections turn into your ride-or-die supporters.
 The ones who share your work, commission you, and stick around.

 3. Find Your Target Audience (Seriously—Do This)